 The last few steps aren't automated however and the actual process of standing up the cluster with kubeadm init and joining workers is still manual.
 The reason for this is due to the sequential way that vagrant deploys guests and runs provisioner scripts or playbooks.

 Before kubeadm init will work properly on the first master node, etcd needs to be up and running on all 3 of the master nodes.
 This means we need to start etcd on masters 1,2 and 3, then run kubeadm init on master 1 before going back to master 2 and 3 to perform some more steps.
 Vagrant however performs all the steps sequentially so it will try to run everything it needs to against master1 before moving onto master2 and then master3.
-There might be a way around this, but if there is, I'm not sure what.
+There might be a way around this, but if there is, I'm not sure what it is.

 The only other way to approach this AFAIK would be to use the ansible_server provisioner, let vagrant deploy all of the guest VMs, then on the last VM run all the playbooks from there (as an ansible server) and carry out all the steps in one shot where we can control which VMs are acted upon and in which order.
 This is something I'd like to explore, so it's on the to-do list for now.